Ahmad Hussain: Recording career

 Ahmad produced many underground singles, and in 2003, he released a fusion album, the album was a blend of Eastern and Western musical influences and broke through to the mainstream music scene.
-Later that year, Ahmad's elder sister, Shazia Hussain, died at age of 28 while participating in a sporting event in Middlesbrough.
+Later that year, Ahmad's elder sister, Shazia Hussain, died aged 28 while participating in a sporting event in Middlesbrough.
 This was a turning point in Ahmad's life and prompted him to question his own life and he began searching for answers.
 He left the mainstream music scene and found this genre of spiritual music.
 Ahmad also decided to dedicate and utilise his talents to support the less fortunate and support humanitarian causes the world over.

 In 2004, Ahmad set up an outlet to propagate Islam and to serve the wider community, he also set up IQRA Promotions in December 2005 a platform which would allow him to organise events to highlight issues such as gun crime, gangs, domestic abuse and spirituality.
 In 2006, he produced Kamal Uddin's second album Illallah.

 In 2009, Ahmad's debut single "Aye Khuda" was released which was number one on TV's top ten charts for five consecutive weeks.
 In July 2010, his debut album I Turn to You was released, which featured songs in Arabic, Urdu and English, along with his first music video "Children of the World".
 In 2013, two singles and videos were released entitled "Ya Taiba", and "My Beloved" which is a tribute for his mother who was diagnosed with cancer, notably the video was shot in the Cheshire home of Gary Barlow.
 In June 2014, he released his second album entitled My Beloved was released, which features songs in Urdu, Arabic and English In August 2015, Ahmad released a free download single entitled "Zara Chehre Se".